-REVIEW CATEGORIES AND APPLICATION PROCEDURES WITHIN NON-TIDAL WATERS
+REVIEW CATEGORIES AND APPLICATION PROCEDURES FOR ACTIVITIES WITHIN NON-TIDAL WATERS

-ACTIVITIES COVERED:

-The discharge of dredged or fill material into waters of the United States which is regulated by the Corps under Section 404 of the Clean Water Act (CWA), see 33 CFR 328.
+ACTIVITIES COVERED: This section covers activities resulting in the discharge of dredged or fill material into non-tidal waters of the U.S. which are regulated under Section 404 of the Clean Water Act (CWA) (33 CFR 328).